 The DIVERT Docket is a specialized court docket established to help manage mental health issues for individuals who enter the local judicial system.
 It is a public docket, held on the third Monday of each month, where attorneys with clients on the docket meet before court to review their cases with other criminal justice entities.
-Until the implementation of the docket there were delays in the processing of mental health evaluations. which often resulted unnecessary jail time for individuals who have mental health needs. Βv improving this the process DIVERT Docket has been able to aid in reducing and/or eliminating jail time and diverting these individuals into appropriate programming, including pretrial programs.
+Until the implementation of the docket there were delays in the processing of mental health evaluations, which often resulted in unnecessary jail time for individuals who have mental health needs.
+By improving this process the DIVERT Docket has been able to aid in reducing and/or eliminating jail time and diverting these individuals into appropriate programming, including pretrial programs.